rabiavarol/METU-CENG/CENG435/README.md

-# Basic Socket Programming in Python
+# Socket Programming in Python
 Two scripts (server.py and client.py) were written for transferring large files by chunks with MSS from client side to server side.

 To run server.py: